jmpicnic/obsidian-docs/docs/Projects/other-articles/performance-measurement/measurements-and-metrics.md

 - Target Throughput (e.g. desired visitors to a commerce web site) to measure some form of business performance or expectations.
 - A high percentile (e.g. p80, p90) of historical throughput to detect trends or changes in the behavior of the system or job arrival.
 - Estimates of the Capacity (maximum expected throughput) of the system to serve as an alert thresholds that resources or an internal processes in the system may become bottlenecks and create problems.
 Capacity estimates are notoriously unreliable in most dynamic systems so they should be used with care, yet they are critical in safety driven operations like power plants that may have hard safety limits to the throughput (i.e. power output) they can support.
 These estimates should be informed by an a-priory model of the system to be able to chose the best curve shape to fit the data points to.

+### Yield

+Yield metrics are computed based on the Yield measurements for the period, the percentage of failures with respect to all completed jobs, $yield = N(unsuccessful) / N(successful)$

+Depending on the volatility of this percentage, Yield can also be computed using a calculation period that covers multiple trailing sampling periods.
+In this case, multiple yield metrics can be defined attending to the maximum, average, or percentile thresholds.
+For these more advanced statistics, it is critical to consider the number of sample points available during the calculation period to ensure a representative value.

 ### Service Times: Wait Time, Lead Time, Processing Time